Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 Recovered Original Painting Colors of the General in Terra Cotta Army

-What Are Unsolved Mysteries About the Terracotta Army?
+What Are Unsolved Mysteries of the Terracotta Army?

-Though more research regarding the Terracotta Army and The Mausoleum of the First Qin Emperor is going on and more technologies are used to detect this area, there are still many unsolved mysteries about this underground troop:
+While ongoing research on the Terracotta Army and The Mausoleum of the First Qin Emperor, along with the use of advanced technologies, is providing more insights, there remain many unsolved mysteries about this underground troop:

 Missing Commander

-The highest rank of Terracotta Soldier is general, but there's no figure of the chief commander of this underground army.
+The highest rank among Terracotta Soldiers is the general, but there's no figure representing the chief commander of this underground army.

-Another guess is that Qin Shi Huang was the commander of his underground army, so it's impolite and unnecessary to make a terracotta figurine of the emperor in a funerary pit.
+• Another guess is that Qin Shi Huang was the commander of his underground army, so it's considered impolite and unnecessary to create a terracotta figurine of the emperor in a funerary pit.

 Emperor Qin Shi Huang's Certificate (Hu Fu) to Deploy Forces — National Museum of China